-Are you a manager, team leader, coach, or mentor?
+Are you a manager, team leader, coach, or mentor who is interested in motivating people at work?
 If so, then you won’t want to miss this episode of IN:60 with Jamie Turner.
 Check out the short video, or read the transcript below.

 Transcript: In today’s episode of IN:60, we’re going to talk to you about how to motivate people at work.